 The first application was extremely simple: LETS clearing.
 Enter a debit for yourself as taker and credit the giver.
 The debiting system needed access to a computer, or you could do it on paper and get someone to enter it for you.

 However, it was not the system itself that spurred growth.
 Kelly credits the “one on one” marketing approach as the key.
-“It would work like this: I went to people I knew and told them I wanted to spread good in
+“It would work like this: I went to people I knew and told them I wanted to spread good in New York.
+Wholesome food started to be in short supply; I would grow vegetables on the balcony and bring them to my friends.
+I would explain what I was trying to do and get them to register in LETS and credit me for the vegetables.”

 The important thing was not that it was LETS but it was Pay it Forward.
 The vegetables had not cost Kelly’s friend anything, and Kelly asked him to Pay it Forward by doing something similar for someone else.
 To finance the LETS system (and be able to credit LETS to someone else) the friend was required to pay a small monthly subscription.